Conventional commits

 new file: README.md

-It's time to create a commit with commitizen, to do this we run cz commit and a wizard will appear to help us create the commit.
+It's time to create a commit with commitizen.
+To do this, run cz commit and an assistant will appear to help you create the commit.

 !cd ~/comitizen_folder && cz commit